Freedom and a’ that

 To taste the fruit o't here, man!

-Syne let us pray, Auld England may
+Syne let us pray, Auld

 Sure plant this far-famed tree, man;